The Anti-Ear Cropping Argument (& Why It’s Wrong)

 You Don’t Have to Like Ear Cropping

 My Great Danes have intact ears.
-Personally, I’ll probably never choose to crop a puppy.
-I can respect pro-crop dog owners choices, and have dogs with intact ears at the same time.
+I’ll probably never choose to crop a puppy.
+I can respect pro-crop dog owners’ choices and have dogs with intact ears at the same time.

 Most Great Danes keep their natural ears.
 Some don’t, and that’s ok as long as the procedure was done in an informed manner by a highly skilled and experienced veterinarian.

 I think it’s important when throwing around words such as “abuse” and “torture” that we are being realistic.
-If ear cropping is really defined by those terms, it is implied that spay/neuter or any other simple, common surgical procedure is also abuse and torture.
+If ear cropping is defined by those terms, it is implied that spaying/neutering or any other simple, common surgical procedure is also abuse and torture.

 We have SO many other things in the world of dogs to concern ourselves with; I’ll never understand why so much time and effort is wasted on inflammatory, misleading, and incorrect remarks about a procedure most dog owners know little to nothing about.